yuljlee/PopularMovies2/README.md

 PopularMovies
 =============
 A simple Android app that helps users discover most popular and most rated movies.
+You can flip through movie posters, check movie details, watch movie trailers, read other people's reviews and create a list of your favourite movies.
 Project 1 & 2 of Udacity Android Developer Nanodegree.

 ## Features